Grief is a natural process but it can feel devastating without the right help.

 Ordinarily you’ll go through all these stages of grief, but the transition from one to the next won’t always be a smooth one.
 At times it may feel completely out of control and chaotic but the intensity of these feelings will dissipate.
 Allow yourself time, be gentle with yourself and with time the they will pass.
 You will also experience:

 • numbness (usually the first reaction to loss).

 • anger, either towards the person who passed, or their illness.

 • guilt, e.g. guilt around feeling angry, maybe something you wish had said or not said or you wish you had done more.

 If you would like to know a bit more about how bereavement affects us, please click here

-Call me today for a friendly chat and I’d be happy to answer any questions you may have and offer advice on how bereavement sessions could help with your situation.
-Tel: 01903 600 848 or see my contact page for further ways to get in touch.
+Call today for a friendly chat and I’d be happy to answer any questions you may have and offer advice on how Hypnotherapy could help you.
+Tel: 07957 621107 or see my contact page for further ways to get in touch.